dedicatted/devops-tech/argocd/README.md

 ## ArgoCD
-- open source utility
+- Open-source utility
 - continuous delivery (CD) tool for Kubernetes based on GitOps principals
 - is a part of k8s cluster; it pulls k8s manifest changes and applies them
-- checks specific Git Repo & automatically deploys from that Git Repo to k8s cluster
+- checks specific Git Repo & automatically deploys from that Git Repo to the k8s cluster, also, can deploy to multiple clusters
 - synhronize all your manifest files from Git Repo to k8s cluster
-- supports: Kubernetes YAML files; Helm Charts; Kustomize
+- supports: Kubernetes YAML files; Helm Charts; Customize

 Benefits
 1. whole k8s configuration is defined as Code in Git Repository